The Money Code. Become a Millionaire With the Ancient Jewish Code

-The author seems to conclude that being raised Jewish and practising Judaism leads to the accumulation of wealth.
+The author seems to conclude that being raised Jewish and practising Judaism leads to the accumulation of Wealth.
 He, therefore, extracts for us 7 key MONEY CODES from Jewish religious books.
-He invites the readers to study and execute them to obtain wealth.
+Then, he invites the readers to study and execute them to obtain Wealth.

 MONEY CODE NUMBER 1: WISDOM

 Wisdom is defined as the quality of having experience and discerning or judging what is true, right, or lasting.
 It is the practical application of knowledge.
 King Solomon is one of the central figures in Jewish history; the Tanaka (old testament) credits Solomon as the First Temple builder in Jerusalem.
 He was the wisest and richest man of his time because he desired wisdom more than anything else.
 God said: “I am giving you a wise and understanding heart, so that there has never been anyone like you, nor will there ever again be anyone like you.
 I am also giving you what you did not ask for, riches and honour greater than that of any other king throughout your life”.
 This is because with great wisdom comes great Wealth and success.
 As such, for religious people, the author suggests following Solomon’s footsteps and praying for wisdom and an understanding heart.
 Wealth and success will follow.
 For non-religious, he suggests using affirmative prayer, a scientific prayer, focusing on a positive outcome.

 Ultimately, rather than pursuing Wealth, pursue wisdom: “don’t exhaust yourself in pursuit of wealth; be smart enough to desist.
 If you make your eyes rush at it, it’s no longer there!
 For wealth will surely grow wings, like an eagle flying off to the sky”.